ec-jrc/lisflood-lisvap/2_LISVAP_evaporation/index.md

 | **$EW_0$** | 0.05                     | 0.5                                                          |

 ## Calculating net absorbed radiation

 Calculating the net absorbed radiation term involves the following two steps:

-1. Calculate the daily extra-terrestrial radiation (Angot radiation)
+1. Calculate the Angot radiation (daily extra-terrestrial radiation)
 2. Calculate the net absorbed radiation

 Some data sets (e.g. ERA5) provide pre-calculated values for both incoming solar radiation and net long-wave radiation.
 When both the datasets are available, LISVAP offers the possibility to use these values directly.
-Conversely, the following protocol to compute the Angot radiaton is applied.
+Conversely, LISVAP applies the following protocol to compute the Angot radiaton.

-### Step 1: Angot radiation
+### Step 1: Angot radiation (daily extra-terrestrial radiation)

 The **daily extra-terrestrial radiation** is the product of the solar constant at the top of the atmosphere and the integral of the solar height over the day: